qzhang503/proteoQ/README.md

     `extract_psm_raws(dat_dir)` was developed to extract the list of RAW files that are actually present in PSM files.

-5.  the cell only, not the entire row

-6. On top of technical variabilities, the ranges of CV may be further subject to the choice of reference materials.
+7. On top of technical variabilities, the ranges of CV may be further subject to the choice of reference materials.
 Examples are available in Lab 3.1.

-7. Density kernel estimates can occasionally capture spikes in the profiles of log2FC during data alignment.
+8. Density kernel estimates can occasionally capture spikes in the profiles of log2FC during data alignment.
 Users will need to inspect the alignment of ratio histograms and may optimize the data normalization in full with different combinations of tuning parameters or in part against a subset of samples, before proceeding to the next steps.

-8.  `standPep()` will report log2FC results both before and after the scaling of standard deviations.
+9.  `standPep()` will report log2FC results both before and after the scaling of standard deviations.

-9. The default is `scale_log2r = TRUE` throughout the package.
+10. The default is `scale_log2r = TRUE` throughout the package.
 When calling functions involved parameter `scale_log2r`, users can specify explicitly `scale_log2r = FALSE` if needed, or more preferably define its value under the global environment.

-10. A lab section is under construction.
+11. A lab section is under construction.

-11. A lab is under construction.
+12. A lab is under construction.

-12. This will work as GO terms of human start with `hs_` and KEGG terms with `hsa`.
+13. This will work as GO terms of human start with `hs_` and KEGG terms with `hsa`.

-13. Details on the notation of peptide modifications can be found via `?normPSM`.
+14. Details on the notation of peptide modifications can be found via `?normPSM`.